PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g1/index.md

 [Open your dashboard →](http://pirogue.local:3000)

+The default credentials of the dashboard are:

+* username: `admin`
+* password: `PiRogue`

+If you want to change the password, please refer to the [confiuguration documentation](/docs/pirogue/configuration/).

 Depending on your network configuration, this link above may not work.
 If so, check how to get the IP address of your PiRogue in the previous section.

-The default dashboard is composed of different panels, we will go through the main ones.

 {{< alert icon="⚠️" context="warning" >}}
 The PiRogue keeps 5 days of history, data older than 5 days is automatically deleted.
 {{< /alert >}}

+The default dashboard is composed of different panels, we will go through the main ones.

 ### General statistics
 {{< img src="general_statistics" alt="The general statistics panel of the PiRogue's dashboard" class="d-block mx-auto shadow" >}}